 Alexis Morin is the co-founder and Executive Director of Students for Education Reform, a nonprofit that organizes college students into a force to change K-12 education policy and politics.
 SFER has trained thousands of college students as grassroots organizers.
 Previously, Alexis served as special assistant to Norman Atkins, co-Founder and President of Relay Graduate School of Education.
 She’s worked at DC Public Schools and served on her hometown school board in Northborough, MA.
-Alexis and her co-founder were named to Forbes' "30 Under 30: Education" list in 2012 and 2013 and TIME's list of "12 Education Activists to Watch in 2012."
-Morin is on a leave of absence from Princeton University.
-She lives in Oakland, CA.
+Alexis and her co-founder were named to Forbes’ 30 Under 30: Education list in 2012 and 2013 and TIME’s list of 12 Education Activists to Watch in 2012.

 Co-founder Catharine currently serves as founding State Director of the Washington, D.C. branch of Democrats forEducation Reform.
 Catherine received her undergraduate degree from Princeton University.

 St. Paul Public Schools revised their strategic plan to reflect SFER Twin Cities’ demand to decrease the racial literacy gap.
 SFER MN delivered 800 signatures from the board to this campaign and earned local TV coverage.

 SFER members in Richmond, California played a role in increasing funding for socio-emotional and college supports and services, including reducing the presence of police in schools.

 13 school board candidates and 2 funding measures passed with grassroots support from SFER student organizers.